t288matt/vatsim-chaos/README.md

 This system is designed for event scenario creation, enabling the events team to:

 ### Scenario Creation
-- **Maximize First Conflict Density**: Generate as many initial conflicts as possible in a given airspace
+- **Maximise First Conflict Density**: Generate as many initial conflicts as possible in a given airspace
 - **Create Chaotic Situations**: Overlap routes and phases to challenge controllers
 - **Increase Realism and Workload**: Simulate high-traffic, high-stress environments for live events
 - **Deliver Fun and Dynamic Events**: Provide pilots with engaging and unpredictable flying experiences